JohnGarbutt/eiffel-ohpc/README.md

 ## Initial setup

-On [vss web dashboard]](https://vss.cloud.private.cam.ac.uk/), from Project / Compute / Access & Security / API Access download an OpenStack RC File **V3**.
+On [vss web dashboard](https://vss.cloud.private.cam.ac.uk/), from Project / Compute / Access & Security / API Access download an OpenStack RC File **V3**.
 Upload that to ilab-gate.
 TODO: this will need fixing for automation.

-On `ilab-gate`, create an ansible/terraform control host and associated infrastructure:
+On `ilab-gate`, create an ansible/terraform control host `eiffel-vss-ctl` and associated infrastructure:
 - If you want to be able to log into the control host from elsewhere, copy the public keyfile you want to use to e.g. `~/.ssh/id_rsa_mykeypair.pub`
 - Clone this repo and checkout branch `vss`.
 - Now deploy the ansible/terraform control host `eiffel-vss-ctl` and infrastructure using terraform: